isomerpages/moe-sypt/index.md

         in pen-and-paper examination setting.
       cards:
         - title: Nurturing a Young Physicist
-          description: Students do ressearch and experimentation, culminating in an oral defense
+          description: Students do research and experimentation, culminating in an oral defense
           linktext: Learn more
           url: ""